maplen76/Course_project/CodeBook.md

 Add new column to describe the activity by merging the 2 data sets activity_labels.txt and y_train.txt (or y_test.txt)

-### Appropriately labels the data set with descriptive variable names.
+### Appropriately labels the data set with descriptive variable names

-Remove the parentheses
+* Remove the parentheses
-Describe the time domain signals by using TimeDomain instead of prefix "t" Describe the frequency domain signals by using FrequencyDomain instead of prefix "f" Transform the abbreviation "Acc" to Acceleration Transform the abbreviation "GyroJerk" to AngularAcceleration Transform the abbreviation "Gyro" to AngularSpeed Transform the abbreviation "std" to StandardDeviation '-XYZ' denote 3-axial signals in the X, Y and Z directions
+* Describe the time domain signals by using TimeDomain instead of prefix "t"
+* Describe the frequency domain signals by using FrequencyDomain instead of prefix "f"
+* Transform the abbreviation "Acc" to Acceleration
+* Transform the abbreviation "GyroJerk" to AngularAcceleration
+* Transform the abbreviation "Gyro" to AngularSpeed
+* Transform the abbreviation "std" to StandardDeviation
+* '-XYZ' denote 3-axial signals in the X, Y and Z directions

 ### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Convert the Merged data into a molten data frame by calling the function melt in the package reshape2 To get the  average of each variable for each activity and each subject by calling the function dcast Each line indicate the average value of variable for each subject and each activity
+1. Convert the Merged data into a molten data frame by calling the function melt in the package reshape2
+2. To get the  average of each variable for each activity and each subject by calling the function dcast
+3. Each line indicate the average value of variable for each subject and each activity